 After breakfast at our hotel, we'll tour the Wild Great Wall, the most authentic sections of the Great Wall, which haven't been rebuilt for tourism.
 China's Great Wall easily qualifies as the world's greatest civil engineering feat.
 The massive ramparts were begun in separate strategic sections between 403-221 BC.
 During the reign of China's first Qin emperor, Qin Shi Huangdi, some 300,000 men were put to work connecting the segments into one huge, snaking fortification.
 Archaeologists estimate that the wall once ran for 6,200 miles through an expanse that now covers 16 provinces.
 Today, the wall is still impressive at 3,750 miles in length, stretching from the Bohai Sea to the Gobi Desert.
 Contrary to common belief, the Great Wall was more than just a barrier.
 Indeed, it served as an elevated highway linking the defensive forces along China's rugged northern frontier.
 The roadway atop the wall provided a means of rapid communication and deployment of troops, arms, and food.

 After our visit to the Great Wall, we'll visit a nearby village to enjoy lunch with a local family and have opportunities to interact with family members and learn about everyday life in today’s China.
-Returning to hotel in Beijing, we’ll make a brief stop at the Beijing National Stadium—better known as Bird’s Nest Stadium.
-Site of the 2008 Olympic Games, the massive stadium is said to be the largest steel structure in the world.
+Returning to hotel in Beijing, dinner is on your own.

 Like the old Chinese puzzles of “boxes within boxes,” Beijing was originally laid out in a series of concentric circles.
 We focus on the innermost two today: The Forbidden City and the surrounding Imperial City.
 We begin at grand Tiananmen Square.
 At 100 acres, it is the largest public square in the world, capable of holding more than a million people.
-Each of the cobbles is numbered so that parade units can line up in their assigned spots.
-But as you explore, you may remember a more somber event: the tragic student demonstrations that took place here in 1989.
+As you explore, you may remember a more somber event: the tragic student demonstrations that took place here in 1989.
 Lined with official buildings, Tiananmen is presided over by the giant portrait of Chairman Mao, which hangs above the Gate of Heavenly Peace and seems to stare down at the leader's own Memorial Hall.
 Mao is entombed in the Hall in a crystal sarcophagus, his body draped in the red flag of the People's Republic that he founded in 1949.

 Tiananmen is always filled with people, including kite-flying children.
 Here you'll see legendary landmarks, including the Great Hall of the People and the towering Monument to the People's Heroes, a 125-foot granite obelisk honoring those who died in the communist revolution.